Skip to Content

 Point Reyes National Seashore

-For the best results, explore the area during sunrise and dusk birding, when birds are most active.
+For the best experience, visit during early morning when birds are most active.
+Don’t forget your binoculars!

 Santa Rosa Plateau Ecological Reserve